About the Program

 Students selected to participate in the Program are named as one of the following scholars:

 - W.E.B.
-Dubois Scholar based upon demonstrated interest in pursuing a major in the Humanities field.
+Dubois Scholar based upon demonstrated interest in pursuing a major in Humanities.

-- Leontyne Price Scholar based upon demonstrated interest in pursuing a major in the Arts or Music fields.
+- Leontyne Price Scholar based upon demonstrated interest in pursuing a major in Arts or Music.

-- Bayard J. Rustin Scholar based upon demonstrated interest in impacting the Social Good, and may
+- Bayard J. Rustin Scholar based upon demonstrated interest in impacting the Social Good (may pursue a major in any field).

 July 1-10, 2018 Program Selection Period.